 After you draw the arc, number the boards with a pencil so you know what order they go into later.

 Use your jigsaw to trim off the end of the boards.

 You should end up with something like this.

-On a flat surface, arrange the front leg, rear back support, and seat stringer as shown.
+On a flat surface, arrange the front leg, rear back support, and seat stringer of your chair as shown.

 Remember, if your boards are smooth on one side and rough on the other, make sure the “good” side is facing out.
 In this picture, you’re looking at the rough side, i.e, the “inside”.

-PLEASE NOTE: The front leg is UNDER the seat stringer.
+PLEASE NOTE: The front leg of the chair is UNDER the seat stringer.
 The back support is OVER the seat stringer.

 Use a board or the table edge to line up the pieces on the bottom.
-Measure the distance between the front leg and the rear back support on top and the bottom to make sure it’s reasonably straight.
+Measure the distance between the front leg and the rear back of your chair support on top and bottom to make sure it’s reasonably straight.
 Mark the leg and support locations with a pencil.

 Drill two staggered pilot holes through the top piece and halfway through the lower board.
 Use the 3/8″ bit to countersink the holes.
 Spread a generous amount of glue between the two pieces and attach with 1″ wood screws.

 Tip: Sometimes pallet wood is especially soft.
 Set the drill’s torque as low as possible to avoid stripping out the pilot hole.